chb/clinical-trials-app-installer/README.md

     - Create a new SSH key - without setting a password - into a local file named `deploy_key`: `ssh-keygen`
     - Add this key to your repo's "Deployment Keys" on GitHub

+6. _Optionally_, if you're behind a proxy, add your proxy settings and make sure you installed the _proxyconf_ plugin in step 2:
+    - In `Vagrantfile`, adjust `config.proxy.*`

-6. Adjust `settings.yml` to your liking
+7. Adjust `settings.yml` to your liking
-7. Adjust `app-config.py` (the app's configuration) to your liking
+8. Adjust `app-config.py` (the app's configuration) to your liking
-8. Get the VM configured:
+9. Get the VM configured:

         vagrant up

-9. On your host machine you can now connect to the VM's hosted app at [http://192.168.88.22]() (or the URL you have configured).
+10. On your host machine you can now connect to the VM's hosted app at [http://192.168.88.22]() (or the URL you have configured).

 [vagrant]: http://www.vagrantup.com/downloads
 [ansible]: http://docs.ansible.com/intro_installation.html#latest-releases-via-apt-ubuntu